Deeps-01/Parallel-Computing-System-Recs/README.md

 # Parallel-Computing-System-Recs

-# Parallel Sum Reduction Algorithm in OpenMP
+# Parallel Sum of an array Algorithm in OpenMP
 In this algorithm, the program is implemented such that rather than a simple linear summation of array values, the summation is done as in the below algorithm:

 Step 1: A “slider” value is calculated as (veryLongArraySize/2).
 Step 2: An array value at (i)th location is added with an array value of (i+slider)th location and stored back to (i)th location.
 Now half the array values are processed stored.
 So now this half should be processed again.
 Step 3: Reduce array size, veryLongArraySize, by 2 and continue with step 1.
 If array size is 1 go to step 4.
 Step 4: Value at veryLongArray[0] gives the sum of the very large array values.